 This schema uses PSS EX1 revenue costs.
 Prior to 2003, it was based on a PSSRU survey of homes conducted in 1996,1 for which costs and activity data were based on a nationally representative sample of 161 homes.
 Costs from this survey have been uprated using the PSS pay and prices inflator.
-The average revenue cost was £427 per week and at current prices, the standard deviation was £121.
-Ten per cent of homes had average gross costs of £607 or more and 10 per cent of £310 or less.
-Median costs were £413 per week.
+The average revenue cost was £444 per week and at current prices, the standard deviation was £126.
+Ten per cent of homes had average gross costs of £631 or more and 10 per cent of £323 or less.
+Median costs were £429 per week.

-Costs and unit estimation 2005/2006 value Notes Capital costs (A, B & C) A. Buildings and oncosts £49 per week Based on the new build and land requirements for local authority residential care establishments.
+Costs and unit estimation 2006/2007 value Notes Capital costs (A, B & C) A. Buildings and oncosts £52 per week Based on the new build and land requirements for local authority residential care establishments.
 These allow for 57.3 square metres per person.
 2 Capital costs have been annuitised over 60 years at a discount rate of 3.5 per cent.
-B. Land £16 per week Based on Office of the Deputy Prime Minister statistics.
+B. Land £18.50 per week Based on Department for Communities and Local Government statistics.
 Land costs have been annuitised 3.5 per cent over 60 years.
-3 C. Equipment and durables £6.60 per week Equipment and durables estimated at 10 per cent of capital cost.
-4 The median revenue cost estimate is taken from PSS EX1 2003/04 uprated using the PSS Pay and Prices Index.
-5 Capital charges on the revenue account have been deducted (£35).
-Twenty-five per cent of local authorities had average gross costs of £521 or less and 25 per cent of £826 or more.
-Mean costs were £592 per week.
-E. Agency overheads £31 per week An Audit Commission report found that overheads associated with residential care 6 amounted to 5 per cent of revenue costs.
-External services F. Community nursing £9.40 per week The weekly cost reflects average level of community nurse service receipt in the 1996 survey, which had information about nursing for 110 homes.
-In the home with the highest level of nursing input, the average weekly cost was £69 (1996/1997 prices).
-A G. GP services H. Other external services £8.70 per week Not known study found that people in private residential homes consulted GPs for an average 3.45 minutes per week.
-7 Since it is not possible to distinguish between surgery consultations and home visits, it is assumed here that the visit was to the surgery.
-If the GP visited the I. Personal living expenses £8.90 per week resident at the home, the cost would be £13.60 per week.
-A study of expenditure in private and voluntary residential homes found that residents spent £6 per week on average (1992/1993 prices) on non-fee expenditure.
+3 C. Equipment and durables £7.00 per week Equipment and durables estimated at 10 per cent of capital cost.
+4 D. Revenue costs £716 per week The median revenue cost estimate is taken from PSS EX1 2005/06 uprated using the PSS Pay and Prices Index.
+5 Capital charges on the revenue account have been deducted (£39).
+Twenty-five per cent of local authorities had average gross costs of £578 or less and 25 per cent of £957 or more.
+Mean costs were £654 per week.
+E. Agency overheads £36 per week An Audit Commission report found that overheads associated with residential care 6 amounted to 5 per cent of revenue costs.
+External services F. Community nursing £10.00 per week The weekly cost reflects average level of community nurse service receipt in the 1996 survey, which had information about nursing for 110 homes.
+In the home with the highest level of nursing input, the average weekly cost was $\pounds 69$ (1996/1997 prices).
+A G. GP services H. Other external services £10.30 per week Not known minutes per week.
+7 Since it is not possible to distinguish between surgery consultations I. Personal living expenses £9.20 per week A study of expenditure in private and voluntary residential homes found that residents spent £6 per week on average (1992/1993 prices) on non-fee expenditure.
 8 This figure has been uprated by the RPI Index.
 Use of facility by client 52.18 wks p.a.
 Occupancy 91% See 9 and 10 .
 Short-term care 1.047 x (D to E) Based on an analysis of factors affecting prices in the 1996 survey.
 Costs rise significantly only when more than 17 per cent of residents are short-stay.
 High dependency 1.064 x (D to E) Based on an analysis of factors affecting prices in the 1996 survey.
-London multiplier 1.046 x (D to E) Based on PSS EX1 2004/05 data.
-5 Unit costs available 2005/2 2006
+London multiplier 1.035 x (D to E) Based on PSS EX1 2005/06 data.
+5 Unit costs available 2006/2 2007

-£721 establishment costs per permanent resident week (includes A to E); £755 establishment costs per short-term resident week (includes A to E); £749 care package costs per permanent resident week (includes A to I); £784 care package costs per short-term resident week (includes A to I).
+£829 establishment costs per permanent resident week (includes A to E); £868 establishment costs per short-term resident week (includes A to E); £858 care package costs per permanent resident week (includes A to I); £899 care package costs per short-term resident week (includes A to I).